Last Mile Enterprises Faces Fund Shortfall as Warrant Holders Skip Conversion by Maturity

 Overview

-Last Mile Enterprises Limited's board meeting on February 14, 2026, resulted in approval of Q3FY26 unaudited financial results for the quarter ended December 31, 2025, and several strategic business decisions.
-The company approved entry into hydrogen energy sector through 76% stake in subsidiary Last Mile Energy Private Limited, an employee housing loan scheme worth up to Rs.
-8 crores, and exploration of a joint venture with US-based Mangalam LLC for consumer electronics manufacturing and distribution with 51% shareholding.
+Last Mile Enterprises Limited's board meeting on February 14, 2026, resulted in approval of Q3FY26 unaudited financial results and multiple strategic initiatives.
+Key decisions include entering hydrogen energy business through Last Mile Energy Private Limited with 76% shareholding, implementing employee housing loan scheme worth ₹8 crores, and exploring US joint venture with Mangalam LLC for consumer electronics manufacturing and distribution with 51% stake.

 32624381